The Peculiar Relationship Between Arrays and Pointers

 {

-average += data[i]; /* can be used like an array */
+average += data[i]; /* Can be used like an array */

 }